 Medical Imaging is a broad and diverse research area with students from a diverse range of backgrounds.
-We are looking for applicants with degrees in any of the following subjects:
+We are looking for applicants with 1st class, high upper second or Distinction degrees in any of the following subjects:

-The Centre will fund up to 15 studentships each year.
+The Centre will fund around 15 studentships each year.
 Each studentship will be funded for 4 years.
 This includes tuition fees, stipend and generous project consumables.

-- Stipend: Students will receive a tax-free stipend of ca £17,000 per year.
+- Stipend: Students will receive a tax-free stipend of ca £17,000 per year as a living allowance.

-EU/EEA students are eligible to apply for EPSRC funding if they have lived, worked or studied within the UK for 3 years prior to the funding commencing.
-For 2020 entry, EPSRC will guarantee EU student funding for the duration of their course, even when the United Kingdom leaves the EU during this time.
+EU/EEA/Swiss students are eligible to apply for EPSRC funding if they have lived, worked or studied within the UK for 3 years prior to the funding commencing.
+For 2020 entry, EPSRC will guarantee EU student funding for the duration of their course, even if the United Kingdom leaves the EU during this time.